Lord Fairfax's 18th Century England

+Arrive at London Heathrow and meet at a local hotel.
 Transfer from airport by coach and onward to the spa town of Royal Tunbridge Wells, where we will be staying for the first two nights.
 From its humble beginning's in 1606, with the discovery of a bubbling spring by a young nobleman, Lord Dudley North, Tunbridge wells grew to a fashionable spa resort.
 Royalty and gentry being among the many visitors who came to taste the allegedly health-giving waters.
 It is noted that the Fairfax family were regular 'partakers of the hot and cleansing waters'.
 There is an opportunity now to rest and explore the town, the afternoon is yours.
-Before dinner this evening there will be a wine and cheese reception.

 This morning we travel to Leeds Castle.
 The Castle was erected by William the Conqueror to overawe the hostile English, it remains perhaps the most spectacular in England.
 In 1710 the ownership of the Leeds Manor Castle passed to his mother, Margaret, Lady Fairfax, and for the next 83 years the family resided there.

 The Castle historian will accompany us on a private visit, we will see much of what life was like 300 years ago.
 After lunch we will have the opportunity to visit the garden at Sissinghurst, the planning and execution by Vita Sackville-West has produced a group of 10 of the most famous gardens in the world.